AkshayaaUdayakumar/Computer-Vision-and-Perception-Project/README.md

 # Vehicle Classification and Detection

 In this project, I have implemented 2 methodologies in classifying and detecting the vehicles in an given video frame.
+Basically, To address the problem of the small object detection and the multi-scale variation of the object, the road surface area was defined as a remote area and a proximal area.
+The two road areas of each frame were sequentially detected to obtain good vehicle detection results in the monitoring field. here are the 2 methods I have used:

 Method 1 uses just the image processing techniques
 1. Gaussian Mixture-based Background/Foreground Segmentation Algorithm
 2. Morphological transformations (erosion followed by dilation)